phalcon/documentation/docs/application-cli.md

 Create the Phalcon autoloader and register the namespace to point to the `src/` directory.

-!!! info "NOTE"
+> **NOTE**: If you decided to use the Composer autoloader in your `composer.json`, you do not need to register the loader in this application

-    If you decided to use the Composer autoloader in your `composer.json`, you do not need to register the loader in this application
+{: .alert .alert-info }

 **DI**
 ```php